presidio-oss/specifai-mcp-server/docs/setup/cursor.md

 ![Step 4](SCR-20250224-qzke-2.png)

-On the configuration dialog, set the name to "specif-ai" and change Type to "Command" on the command input field set the values like below. see more examples config in [README.md](../../README.md) and Click "Add" button to save the configuration and add the server to the list.
+On the configuration dialog, set the name to "specifai" and change Type to "Command" on the command input field set the values like below. see more examples config in [README.md](../../README.md) and Click "Add" button to save the configuration and add the server to the list.

 ## Step 5